-Debra Borie-Holtz is an instructor at the Bloustein School and a senior research analyst for the School of Management and Labor Relations.
-Borie-Holtz received her master’s degree in Public Affairs and Politics and her doctorate in Planning and Public Policy from the Bloustein School.
-She has been an instructor at Rutgers teaching writing, public policy, and method courses at both the undergraduate and graduate level since 2006.
+Debra Borie-Holtz is an Assistant Professor of Teaching at the Bloustein School where she also received her master’s degree in Public Affairs and Politics and her doctorate in Planning and Public Policy.
+Borie-Holtz has been an instructor at Rutgers teaching writing, public policy, and method courses at both the undergraduate and graduate level since 2006.

-At SMLR, she is the co-principal investigator on a $1.8 million federal TAACCCT grant evaluating curriculum redesign focused on bridging the gap between workforce skills and unfilled jobs in Colorado's manufacturing sector.
-At The Eagleton Center for Public Interest Polling, she directs special survey research projects for clients ranging from local planning studies to national studies on attitudes about climate change.
+At The Eagleton Center for Public Interest Polling, she directs special survey research projects for public, non-profit and academic clients ranging from local planning studies to national research on attitudes about climate change.